Almenon/AREPL-vscode/README.md

 ## Usage

-First, make sure you have [python 3](https://www.python.org/downloads/) installed.
+First, make sure you have [python 3.5 or greater](https://www.python.org/downloads/) installed.

 Open a python file and right click on the editor title for AREPL launch options.